ookla-jennymassari/test_level_data/README.md

 Wave 04:

-Make one box plot for each carrier in the carrier colors for the download test.
+Make one box plot for each carrier in the carrier colors for the download tests.

 Then make a few more “distribution” plots (e.g. swarm, strip, etc) using seaborn.
 In particular an “ecdf”.